OpenNetLab/Challenge-Environment/metrics/READMDE.md

 For the required arguments, you can find it and correspond description in [here](#Arguments Description).

+What I want to emphasize is the arguments required by evaluating audio will not be public.
+So you may need to contact the DNSMOS teams if you want to do evaluation of audio locally.

-We also support to evaluate video or audio separately.
+We also support to evaluate video, audio or network separately.
 And you can follow steps below to achieve this.

 ### For video evaluation